jhobro/magpi_parallel1/README.md

 The make utility will automatically distribute the work required over the four available cores.
-Place your original images inside the fullsize directory and then type
+Place your original images inside the fullsize directory (any image file format recognised by ImageMagick can be used) and then type

 make -j4